Health Insurance Guide for Self-Employed, 1099 Contractors & Freelancers

 3. Private Health Insurance Plans

 Private health insurance plans are offered all times of the year through private insurance specialists, like AZ Health Insurance Brokers.
-Insurance brokers work directly with health insurers and can give you a customized quote that provides you with the best insurance offering for your budget and health needs.
+Insurance brokers work directly with health insurance providers and can provide information on available plans that fit your unique healthcare needs and your budget.

 4. Group Health Insurance Plans

-If you’ve expanded your business to include at least one other employee in addition to yourself, you can explore group health insurance plan options.
+If you’re self-employed and have at least one other worker, offering group health insurance could be a possibility.
 Providing your employees with health insurance coverage can be a good recruiting and retention benefit.
 Consider:

 Need Help Getting Self-Employed Insurance?